-- With traditional solids, ensure texture is gradually added to purees leading to finger foods from around six to eight-months.
+- With traditional solids, ensure the texture is gradually added to purees leading to finger foods from around six to eight months.
 This ensures the baby develops motor oral skills, including chewing and swallowing.

 Remember, there is no right or wrong approach to feeding your baby.
 Discuss your options with a medical professional and follow your baby’s lead.